foliojs/restructure/README.md

 // decode a person from a buffer var stream = new r.DecodeStream(buffer);
-Person.parse(stream); // returns an object with the fields defined above
+Person.decode(stream); // returns an object with the fields defined above

 // encode a person from an object
 // pipe the stream to a destination, such as a file